gerrykou/uk_crime_data/README.md

 UK Police Data Ingestion

-The aim of the project is to ingest data from uk police data API to Gcloud - BigQuery.
+The aim of the project is to ingest data from UK police data API to Google cloud Storage -> BigQuery -> Data studio.
 To be more precise, data is coming from this API about stop and searches by force:
 https://data.police.uk/docs/method/stops-force/

-We will investigate data from 'metropolitan' police force.
+The data from 'metropolitan' police force is used.

 ## Project Architecture